-How to Recover From Edibles If You Accidentally Take the Wrong Dose
+How to Recover From Edibles

 Microdose

-A microdose is a small dose of cannabis that most consumers say allows them to enjoy the therapeutic benefits of cannabis with minimal chances of becoming high.
+A microdose is a small dose of cannabis lets you enjoy the therapeutic benefits of cannabis with minimal chances of becoming high.
+It varies by preference, product formula, and other factors - but a microdose falls between .5 and 5 mg.

 The "Regular" Dose

+Usually, 5 to 10 mg of THC is considered a moderate dose.
 This dosage is the legal retail standard in most markets, as it is believed to offer potent effects without overwhelming consumers.
+This is usually the sweet spot.

 High Dose